awebfactory/react-pathways/README.md

 ### Installation

-ReactPathways now persists data in mongodb.
-There are some sample scripts in `./data/scripts/`.
+ReactPathways now persists data in mongodb, is exposed on the server (`server.js`) as a REST API, and is consumed and maintained in application state via [Redux](http://redux.js.org/).
+There are some sample mongodb scripts in `./data/scripts/`.

 No global dependencies other than `node` and `git`, in order to manage tool-chain releases on a per-project basis.